w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

   referendum enters it just for 5 min before exiting, the next time it enters, it must be confirming for 20 minutes (not 15 minutes).
 - It is possible that a referendum meets the approval and support thresholds almost at the end of decision period.
 In this case, even though the decision period elapses, the referendum can pass if it stays confirming for the duration of the track-specific confirmation period.
-If it exits the confirmation period after the decision period elapsed, it is rejected immediately.
+If it exits the confirmation period after the decision period elapses, it is rejected immediately.
 - The approval curve starts with a value of 100% and gradually goes to 50%, but never below.
   Assuming all the active token supply has voted on a proposal, the conviction vote weighted support should at least always be above 50% to pass.